Skip to main content

 Enrichment Courses are government-funded short courses available to senior students.
 They are designed to give a taste of future careers, gain experiences and complete certificates to build their CV’s.

-They range from one to four days and can be term time or in the holidays.
+They range from one to five days and are normally run during the school holidays.
 Courses include Information Technology, Scuba Diving and First Aid Certificates and Community Service.
 In some cases, these courses gain credits towards their NCEA qualifications for NCEA students.
-Click here for more detailed information.

 Pathways Classes are timetabled classes from Form 5 through to Form 7.
 In the entry level class, the emphasis is on providing the student with an introduction to a wide variety of industries and help open their eyes to roles and further vocational training.